-Hello, and thank you for purchasing AltitudeAlert!
-AltitudeAlert Mini is the first altitude preselect and alerting app for the iPhone.
+Hello, and thank you for purchasing AltitudeAlert for iPad!
+AltitudeAlert is the first altitude preselect and alerting app for the iPad.
 Please take a moment and review this User Guide to familiarize yourself with the features for using the app.